How Engineered Flooring Is Made

 Engineered flooring has a balanced construction, made up of multiple layers of wood pressed together.
 Each layer is referred to as lamina, and each lamina is bonded to its adjoining layers using an adhesive.
 On average, the number of lamina ranges from three to twelve, but it varies between all floor ranges.

-There are three main sections to an engineered floor:
+There are three main sections to an engineered wood floor:

 - The top layer